RMI/pbtar-semver-demo-01/.github/rulesets/README.md

   - Trigger an empty commit: `git commit -m "Trigger CI" --allow-empty` and push to trigger checking action
   - The action **should fail**.
   - You should see in the `diff`:
-    - That on the updated action has a new `id` (which will need to be updated in the definition file).
     - You will also see the `*_old` actions as having no comparisons.
-  - If the `id` is the only difference in the ruleset you updated, then it has imported as expected, and you can delete the `*_old` ruleset in the Repo settings.
+  - If there are no differences in the ruleset you updated, then it has imported as expected, and you can delete the `*_old` ruleset in the Repo settings.
     - "Rulesets" -> "`*_old`" -> "..." \_.
 "Delete ruleset".
-  - Update the IDs in the definition files
-  - Commit and push.
+  - Trigger a new empty commit and push.
   - There should be no diffs, and actions run cleanly with new rulesets in effect.